weiganri/wordpress-install/README.md

 wordpress-install
 =================

-Installation of Wordpress on Debian and Ubuntu
+Installation of Wordpress on Debian and Ubuntu.

+It's really easy to install Wordpress on your Server.
+First download Putty, login and type in the following:

+sudo apt-get install git

+now type in The following:

+And now paste:

+./install.sh

+run the script and you're ready to start.